Motorcoach, Travel Trailer & Camper Manufacturers NAICS 336213, 336214

 Recent Developments

-• According to RV Pro, a proposed 25% tariff by the Trump administration on goods imported from Canada and Mexico could have a chilling effect on RV sales due to expected retaliatory tariffs and create significant supply chain issues.
+- According to RV Pro, any new tariffs by the Trump administration on goods imported from Canada and Mexico could have a chilling effect on RV sales due to the implementation of retaliatory tariffs and the creation of significant supply chain issues.
 The majority of RVs sold in Canada are made in America, with 29,489 units shipped to Canada in 2024 at an estimated retail value of $1.7 billion, per a statement by the RV Industry Association (RVIA).
 Per the statement, “Mexico and Canada are major partners for the American RV industry.
 Canada is the largest international buyer of U.S.-made RVs.”
-The Canadian government has announced plans to issue retaliatory tariffs.
 Many components used in RV manufacturing come from Canada, Mexico, and China, which has also seen increased tariffs.
-The Canadian and Mexico tariffs have been paused until April, with an exemption for goods covered by the United States-Mexico-Canada Agreement (USMCA) free trade agreement.
+In April 2025, the Canadian government imposed a 25% tariff on new and used motor vehicles, including RVs, imported from the US.
+The Trump administration has implemented a range of tariffs to encourage companies to bring more manufacturing to the US and urge other countries to comply with US policy goals.

 Industry Revenue